Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 Use the Media Lab, ES Lab, Usability Lab, Maker Space and much more.

-Personal conditions
+Personal requirements

 • You are communicative, preferably also in English

-• but can also organise yourself well
+• You like to work in a team, but can also organise yourself well

 • You quickly recognise structures and essentials